 - Now sign back in to your Google account.

-You should be able to use Google apps without getting any more “Problem communicating with Google servers” errors and problems.
+You should be able to use Google apps without getting any more “There was a problem communicating with Google servers” errors and prompts.